dblaschke-LANL/PyDislocDyn/readme.md

 C Number: C18073</br>

-Copyright (c) 2018, Los Alamos National Security, LLC.
+Copyright (c) 2018, Triad National Security, LLC.
 All rights reserved.

 The LANL development team asks that any forks or derivative works include appropriate attribution and citation of the LANL development team's original work.